sagnikc395/notes/content/AI/ml-performance-notes/gpu-architecture.md

 - Divergence Handling:
 	- Within a warp, all threads must execute the same instruction.
 If threads within a warp diverge(Eg: due to an if-else branch), the SM handles each divergent path sequentially, potentially reducing efficiency.

-#### latency comparision of memory/cache access versus computational operations.
+#### Latency comparison of memory/cache access versus computational operations.

 - ![[Screenshot 2025-05-21 at 11.17.44 AM.png]]
 - thing that we will grapple with training workloads/ ML workloads generally is that :